-Join us at the Athletics Centre at Trent in room FS1 starting in January!
-Spaces are limited so register at the front desk to get your child a spot in the Winter 2017 program!
+Join us at the Athletics Centre at Trent in room FS1 starting in May!
+Spaces are limited so register at the front desk to get your child a spot in the Spring 2017 program!

 Check out our Ninja Kids Squad from the 2016 Winter Session below: